 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Well, you’ve done it.
 After you hunted for a fantastic co-op in New York City, put together an application, and got your finances in order, you got approved.
 Well, kind of.
 According to the paperwork and the news your excited real estate agent gave you, you have a Conditional Coop Approval.
 But what does that mean in a real estate transaction?
-In New York City, that can mean you have some decisions.
+In New York City, that can mean you have some decisions to make.
 What does conditionally approved mean?

 What you’re falling short of, though, can vary.
 Sometimes, it’s your FICO score, while it can be liquidity that’s putting you at risk in other cases.

 This type of approval is the co-op’s way of saying, “We want you in our community, but your finances are a little unstable for our liking.
-But, we’ll be open to working with you if you let us.”
+But we’ll be open to working with you if you let us.”

 Generally, it’s a good sign that you are wanted if the co-op is willing to work with you.
 If you receive conditional approval, it’s best to act on it.

-If you love that co-op and get a conditional coop approval, you will probably fight tooth and nail to meet that condition.
+If you love that co-op and get conditional co-op approval, you will probably fight tooth and nail to meet that condition.
 In most cases, you should be able to pull through.
 If you meet all requirements, the co-op board will welcome you aboard, and you can move into your new home.
 This becomes a final approval.

 However, suppose your co-op board’s attorney is slick.
-In that case, they may have included a clause that says you must automatically agree to the conditions they outlined in conditional approval.
+In that case, they may have included a clause that says you must automatically agree to the conditions outlined in conditional approval.
 For example, you might see a clause stating, “the buyer agrees that they will put up to one year of maintenance in escrow if the board deems it necessary for approval.”
 If you see this, you’re out of luck.

 Conditional approval will rarely be a red flag for a real estate sale, and it’s not like most co-ops will arbitrarily decide to add conditional approvals to get more money.
 However, some co-ops are more notorious for conditional approvals than others.
 If you aren’t sure whether you can handle being “hit up” for more payments upfront, it’s good to ask your real estate agent if the co-op is known for pulling this move.